 Early launch providers were Russian.
 We did go to some of the American launch providers, Lockheed Martin comes to mind, and they said, "If you give us a half-million dollars, we'll study it, and then if it makes economic sense for us to launch it, we'll do it."
 We kept asking them to take some of the lead (ballast) off and fly some of these things as secondaries, but they just didn't go along with it.
 I was really disappointed that the aerospace industry couldn't see the benefit other than profits from it.
 They couldn't see the educational benefit from it, and the potential of the educational benefit turning into commercial applications.
 Now, you see the commercial applications coming along with Skybox Imaging, with Planet Labs.
 Oh my goodness, they look like they have a tremendous economic potential.
 A chat with Bob Twiggs by Stephen Clark, 2014, spaceflightnow.com

 The concept was announced in 2009 at 2nd European CubeSat Symposium.
-Only launches have been from UniSat satellites, but recently Alba Orbital (PocketQubeShop) started development of a large deployer for constellations.
+As of now only launches have been from UniSat satellites, but Alba Orbital (PocketQubeShop) has started development of new deployers.

 There are also 2 types of PocketQubes: MRFOD and CubeSat dispenser compatible.